tawhidii/tawhidii/README.md

 About me:

-- 🔭 I’m currently working on BelaseaBD as a software developer
+- 🔭 I’m currently working as a software developer and available for hiring.
 - 🌱 I’m currently learning Django and Django REST
 - 👯 I’m looking to collaborate on JavaScript and NodeJs
 - 🤔 I’m looking for help with GraphQL